 Dr Yasmine Nachabe Taan is Associate Professor of Art and Design History at the Lebanese American University in Beirut.
 She holds a PhD in Art History and Communication Studies from McGill University.
 Her interdisciplinary research cuts across the fields of visual culture, gender politics, photography and design history with a focus on Lebanon and the Middle East.
 Yasmine is on the advisory board for the journal Design & Culture.

-Grants and Prizes Officer TBC
+Grants and Prizes Officer: Elli Michaela Young

-Elli Michaela Young is an independent curator, cultural programmer, researcher, and teacher.
-She is currently working on her PhD thesis which investigates how fashion and textiles were used in the construction of Jamaican identities during a period of transition from colony to independence (1950-1970).
+Dr Elli Michaela Young is an independent curator, cultural programmer, researcher, and teacher.
+Her PhD thesis which investigated how fashion and textiles were used in the construction of Jamaican identities during a period of transition from colony to independence (1950-1970).
 She has a BA in Design from London Metropolitan University and an MA in Postcolonial Cultures and Global Policy from Goldsmiths College.
 She has lectured at a number of UK universities and designed the University of Brighton’s first African Diaspora Fashion Module.
-She is currently a visiting lecturer at London Metropolitan University, Central St Martins, London College of Fashion, and Middlesex University and is one of the Teaching and Learning and Continuing Professional Development Officer for the Design History Society and a member of The National Archives User Advisory Group (UAG).
+She is currently a lecturer in Fashion and Visual Cultures at Middlesex University and the Grants and Awards Officer for the Design History Society and co-founder of the Caribbean Fashion and Design Research Network (CFDRN).

 Student Officer (non-Trustee role): Alex Todd